Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/testing/techniques_and_tricks_for_debugging_multiplayer_games.md

 }
 ```

-### Use debug logging for situations where visual debugging isn't appropriate.
+### Use debug logging for situations where visual debugging isn't appropriate

 Text-based logging is valuable for tracking down non-visual events (such as RPCs) and information.
 It is a good idea to include network tick and client id in log messages so that it's easier to build a timeline when reading the logs.

-### Use the artificial network conditioning tools.
+### Use the artificial network conditioning tools

 The options that are currently available to us are covered in the related [article on artificial network conditioning tools](testing_with_artificial_conditions.md).